clausen2502/Verklegt2/README.md

 "The admin dashboard shall display a list of all registered users."
 "The dashboard shall also display a list of all properties in the system."
 "When the admin clicks delete on a user or property, the system shall: Prompt for confirmation."
-"Admins shall be able to delete any user or propertt  by clicking a Delete button next to their entry."
+"Admins shall be able to delete any user or property  by clicking a Delete button next to their entry."
 "Each time a user clicks or views a property, the system shall increment a view count for that property."
 "A section titled “Most Popular Properties” shall be displayed at in a designated area of the property catalogue page."
 "The popularity list shall update dynamically based on view counts."